karafka/karafka/README.md

 ##### Karafka controller custom parser

 Karafka by default will parse messages with JSON parser.
 If you want to change this behaviour you need to set parser in controller.
-This parser should contain parse method and raise ParserError when problem with parsing appear.
+This parser should contain parse method and raise ParserError when appear problem with parsing.

 ```ruby
 class TestController < Karafka::BaseController